 Recognized Certification Program Owners

-The backbone of GFSI is its partnership with Certification Program Owners (CPOs), who develop and maintain standards and schemes for benchmarking.
+GFSI’s backbone is its partnership with Certification Program Owners (CPOs), who develop and maintain standards and benchmarking schemes.

-Recognized Certification Program Owners (CPOs) serve as the entities responsible for developing, maintaining, and revising the food safety standards that are subject to GFSI’s benchmarking.
+Recognized Certification Program Owners (CPOs) are responsible for developing, maintaining, and revising the food safety standards subject to GFSI’s benchmarking.

-CPOs encompass a variety of organizations, including private-sector companies, non-profit consortiums, and governmental and non-governmental agencies interested in advancing food safety.
+CPOs encompass a variety of organizations, including private-sector companies, non-profit consortia, and governmental and non-governmental agencies interested in advancing food safety.
 Some of the CPOs are:

 Their standards cover a broad spectrum of the food supply chain, from farming and production to processing, packaging, and retail.
 CPOs are committed to upholding the integrity and scientific rigor of their standards, ensuring they align with GFSI’s mission to ensure food safety worldwide.